DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/exportToExcel(selectionOnly).md

 ---
 id: dxDataGrid.exportToExcel(selectionOnly)
-deprecated: [important]Since v20.1, we recommend using export based on the ExcelJS library.
+deprecated: Since v20.1, we recommend using export based on the ExcelJS library.
 See the [export](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/) topic.
 ---
 ---
 ##### shortDescription